 What is meant by an "investment"?

 An investment includes any money paid to enter the venture.
 Though it may be called a "membership fee" or a "bookkeeping charge", the law still considers it to be an investment.
-And an inventory of products you must buy to resell is also considered an investment.
-Giving your time or talents, or buying demonstration samples at cost, are not considered investments.
+An inventory of products you must buy to resell is also considered an investment.
+But giving your time or talents, or buying demonstration samples at cost, are not considered investments.

 Does the Attorney General's Office review multi-level marketing ventures for legality?

-Some illegal pyramid operators may tell you that the details of the program were sent to the Attorney General's Office and that the office did not express any objection.
-That does not mean the program is in compliance with state law, since our office does not provide that kind of advice.
+Some illegal pyramid operators may tell you that the details of the program were sent to the Attorney General's Office and that the office did not object.
+That does not mean the program is in compliance with state law, because our office does not provide that kind of advice.

 What should I do if contacted by an illegal pyramid operator?